jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < So you can choose to give friends access to all private members or, another method, which requires a different syntax, allows you to make a selection of private things public to friends.

 I need to cover the notation of access controllers here for system procedures with multiple access controllers, unless I eventually put the Access Controllers chapter before the System Procedures chapter.
-In that case I have to cover the it in System Procedures.
+In that case I might cover the it in System Procedures.

 ### Old